ChenJiaoyan/OntoStreamLearn/WBOE_predictive_reasoning/README.md

 Experiment codes for air quality level forecasting for the paper "Concept Drift in Ontology Streams?
-Embedding Semantics with Representation Learning", which is an extension of IJCAI-17 paper.
+Embedding Semantics with Representation Learning", which is an extension of IJCAI-17 paper "Learning from ontology streams with semantic concept drift".

 Following two stations are forecasted: